ciscodocs/ltrent-2008-clemea25/docs/lab1_getting_started.md

-# Lab 1 - Route Stockholm to Sydney Traffic through local firewall
+# Lab 1 - Route traffic from Stockholm to Sydney via local firewall in Stockholm

 ## Introduction